-I use a tabular approach to scope definition to help stakeholders understand what the project is, what the project might be in the future and what the project is not.
+I use a tabular approach to scope definition to help stakeholders understand what the project is, what the project might be in the future, and what the project is not.
 Defining scope in a tabular format allows scope elements to be categorized and bundled, which allows for a detailed review, deeper insights, and at-a-glance synthesis of a lot of information.

 Make the columns meaningful for your project.
 Project result delivered in phases?
 Add columns for each project phase.
 Stakeholders undecided about scope elements?
 Add a column called “Evolving.”
-Is general sequencing of scope elements indicated?
+Is the general sequencing of scope elements indicated?
 Add columns called “Next” and “Later” after “In.”
 Is the word “Out” too strong for your organization’s culture?
 Use “Excluded” instead.

 The more your stakeholders can see project elements of interest to them in your scope statement, the easier it becomes to manage and control your project.